DevExpress-Examples/wpf-dashboard-how-to-add-custom-caption-menu/Readme.md

-# How to add custom menu elements to dashboard item captions
+# How to add custom buttons and menu elements to dashboard item captions

 This example demonstrates how to apply the **CaptionCustomizationsTemplate** and **ContextMenuCustomizationsTemplate** templates to customize the caption toolbar and context menu.